 CAUTION: In the Duplex configuration, all voltages will be disconnected from the compressor modules using the circuit breaker.
-The fused knifeswitch disconnects control power only.
+Opening the appropriate fused knife-switch disconnects control power.
+Turning off the appropriate motor circuit breaker disconnects motor power.

 Refer to the wiring diagram(s) that came with the compressor system for pertinent wiring connections.